mazetoken/waifu_faucet/README.md

 faucet source code by James Cramer and JT Freeman (Bockparty-sh)

 Season 1 is over.
-2300 ZOMBIE has been distributed
+2300 ZOMBIE NFT has been distributed

-See you in Season 2
+Season 2 - April 13.
+2300 ZOMBIE NFT

 ----------------------------------------------------------------------------------